 Being able to compress a backpack is important for many reasons, primarily to secure the load within the backpack and to make the overall size of the bag more compact.
 When carrying potentially damageable items it is important to be able to cinch down the bag.

 You’ll also find that not only does this compression make the bag more compact and mobile, but it also is more comfortable to carry.
 If you’re hiking along and your gear is jostling around inside your bag, you’ll only be exerting more effort to compensate.
 Compression straps eliminate this concern.

-There are a bunch of MOLLE straps on the front panel and sides of the 3DAP as well.
+There are a bunch of MOLLE straps on the front panel (including the sternum strap) and sides of the 3DAP as well.
 This is perfect for strapping extra gear onto, whether it’s to save room inside the bag or just to keep certain tools or devices in easy reach.